- TAX INFO

 Yes.
 Use Pub.
 501, Exemptions, Standard Deduction, and Filing Information, to find out if you must file a return.
-If you do, you must use Form 1040A or 1040.
+If so, use Form 1040A or 1040.

-No. Use the Filing Requirement Charts on page 7 to see if you must file a return.
+No. Use the Filing Requirement Charts, later in this Section 2, to see if you must file a return.
 See the Tip below if you have earned income.

 Exception for certain children under age 19 or full-time students.
-If certain conditions apply, you can elect to include on your return the income of a child who was under age 19 at the end of 2011 or was a full-time student under age 24 at the end of 2011.
+If certain conditions apply, you can elect to include on your return the income of a child who was under age 19 at the end of 2012 or was a full-time student under age 24 at the end of 2012.
 To do so, use Forms 1040 and 8814.
 If you make this election, your child does not have to file a return.
-For details, use TeleTax topic 553 in Section 6, later or see Form 8814.
+For details, use TeleTax topic 553 or see Form 8814.

 Resident aliens.
 These rules also apply if you were a resident alien.
 Also, you may qualify for certain tax treaty benefits.
 See Pub.
 519 for details.

 Nonresident aliens and dual-status aliens.
 These rules also apply if you were a nonresident alien or a dual-status alien and both of the following apply.